nikssardana/audioDetection/README.md

 =>Various notes is thus obtained in the variable listOfLists.

-=>The discrete cosine transform (DCT) is then calculated using Fast Fourier Transform function numpy.fft.fft().
+=>The discrete fourier transform (DFT) is then calculated using Fast Fourier Transform function numpy.fft.fft().

-=>This DCT value is then used to calculate the frequency of note.
+=>This DFT value is then used to calculate the frequency of note.

 =>The frequency is then mapped to the nearest known note and the values are then displayed.